mgrahamjo/cyanide/README.md

 ## Running the app

-On Mac, open the CyanIDE app.

-On Windows, double-click `CyanIDE.cmd`.
+Double-click the CyanIDE app - (on Windows, this is CyanIDE.cmd).

 You will be prompted for the password to your RSA key.
 The first time you run the app it will take a few moments to run `npm install` before starting up.